panphora/classmatic/README.md

 **Notes**

-* The styles that make these attributes work are generated automatically for you as soon as classmatic loads.
-This is why classmatic should be loaded after your page's elements are done loading (just before the closing `</body>` tag).
+* The styles that make these attributes work are generated automatically for you as soon as Classmatic loads.
+This is why Classmatic should be loaded after your page's elements are done loading (just before the closing `</body>` tag).
 Otherwise, it won't know which elements to generate hide/show styles for.